frankzotynia10/mayfairlabs.github.io/_posts/2024-06-12-beacon-contact.md

 # Test the new macro

 Send a file to the printer and kick it off.
 Tweak anything required after that.

+After all this, I probably should have just forked klipper-macros...